yangbiaocn/StudyNotes/README.md

 # StudyNotesStudy Notes for Works.
-The All Notes are wirted using Latex and can be compiled on CTEX.
+The All Notes are wirted using Latex and can be compiled on CTEX.# LUA Study Notes# CentOS Server Setup